slk333/lib-ogame/README.md

 ## construction time

-Get the construction time for structures, ships and defense, in seconds:
+Get the construction time for structures, ships and defenses, in seconds:

 ```ts
 getStructureConstructionTime({